haskell-streaming/streaming/README.md

 ]wrapping makes the fusion
 rules more reliable.

-The real objective is to optimize pipes functions with types like
+One objective is to optimize pipes functions with types like

      lines :: Monad m
            => Producer ByteString m r